 We really hope you adore these recipes and love one enough to pass it on for years to come.
 It's truly remarkable how much you can prepare with one grill.
 With all of today's advancements, we're able to customize our grill space however we please.
 Add-ons like fryers, blenders, coolers, and sinks make outdoor cooking much more convenient.

 Feel free to browse the rest of our informative blogs and check out tons of our amazing grills and accessories to make your backyard experience even greater.
-For any inquiries or suggestions on which grill and cooking accessories will be best for your needs, contact customer service by phone (866) 578-8538, email email@example.com, or live chat with us any time on our site.
+For any inquiries or suggestions on which grill and cooking accessories will be best for your needs, contact customer service by phone (866) 578-8538, email us by filling out this simple form, or live chat with us any time on our site.
 Bon appetit!

 Main Image: Grilled Pineapple Foster by Gimme Some Oven